Over 200 pages of native bee articles, photos and videos!

 Aussie Bee Website was established in 1997 by Anne and Les Dollin of the Australian Native Bee Research Centre to showcase Australia's 1,700 spectacular species of native bees.
 Explore the fascinating stingless bees, discover our dazzling array of solitary bees and browse our extensive range of articles, photos and videos on Australia's native bees.

-Anne and Les Dollin have been researching Australian native bees for nearly 40 years, with a special interest in our stingless bees.
+Anne and Les Dollin have been researching Australian native bees for 40 years, with a special interest in our stingless bees.
 In ten major safaris to the most remote parts of Australia, they studied the nests and behaviour of all our stingless bee species.
 They have published major scientific papers, sorting out the species names of our Tetragonula and Austroplebeia species.

 To help spread the word, Anne and Les have also published booklets, magazines and a field guide on native bees.
 They also present news, photographs, videos and stories from the world of native bees on their Aussie Bee Website Facebook page.